petersonwsantos/certified-Kubernetes-administrator/README.md

 - 5.1.
 Understand Deployments and how to perform rolling updates and rollbacks.

-- 5.2. now various ways to configure applications.
+- 5.2.
+Know various ways to configure applications.

 - 5.3.
 Know how to scale applications.